Coleman Kraus, LMSW

 My approach centers around relational and trauma lenses, CBT, and mindfulness techniques.
 I champion the moments of humor, joy, and discovery that exist within this process.

 I received my Masters of Social Work from the Boston University School of Social Work.
-Holding a specialty in treating adolescents and family treatment, I work with individuals and families of all ages.
+Holding a specialty in treating adolescents, couples and families, I work with individuals and families of all ages.
 Prior to joining Erika Malm Collective, I worked for five years as a Reiki Therapist and Spiritual Counselor.
-My areas of focus include: anxiety, depression, LGBTQ+ identities, trauma, and spiritual conflict and exploration.
+My areas of focus include: couples and family therapy, anxiety, depression, LGBTQ+ identities, trauma, and spiritual conflict and exploration.